pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Click :btn:Continue:.
 You will be taken to a loading screen while your data is being processed and then to an overview of how many orders were marked as paid, invalid, or ignored.
-Transactions that are already known to the system because they have been imported at an earlier date will be ignored.
+Transactions that are already known to the system because they have been imported using the same method at an earlier date will be ignored.
 Transactions will be marked as unresolved if pretix cannot match the bank transaction with any order in your shop.

 You can intervene and make manual corrections here on this screen.